It’s not really a secret that the South of France is one of my all-time favorite destinations in the world.

 I normally pack a few lightweight turtlenecks, sweater dresses, and a couple sweaters, along with a coat, scarf, and boots.

-Never underestimate how cold it can be along the Mediterranean when the wind hits just right.
+Never underestimate how cold it can be along the Mediterranean when the wind hits just right, especially if the rain decides to start up.

 Yes, they actually can be a popular choice, especially when tossed on with a nice shirt.